emerald/TEmPLE/README.md

 Third, the tests developed for this compiler, can serve as additional tests for the original Emerald compiler.
-Gradually, this will help increase confidence in the quality of Emerald.
+Gradually, this will help increase confidence in the quality of the numerous Emerald implementations.

 ## Working with Stack